fingerprintjs/fingerprintjs-pro-chrome-extension-example/contributing.md

 ### Packages

-This repository contains two packages:
+This repository contains three packages:

 * chrome-extension: Provides sample extension that consists of popup page, background and content script.
+* chrome-extension-e2e: E2E Tests for chrome extension that test it's functionality in real browser.
 * website: Example website that uses the Pro Agent as it normally would, and communicates with Chrome extension.

 ### How to build